ctnava/rxtechnotes/6_community_pharmacy.md

 - **Independent Pharmacies**: Individually owned and operated, often serving local communities with personalized service.
 - **Chain Pharmacies**: National or regional pharmacy chains such as CVS or Walgreens.
-- **Mass Merchandiser Pharmacies**: Large retail chains like Walmart, KMart, or Costco that have in-store pharmacies.
+- **Mass Merchandiser Pharmacies**: Large retail chains like Walmart, Target, or Costco that have in-store pharmacies.
 - **Food Store Pharmacies**: Grocery chains such as Publix or Wegmans that include pharmacy departments.

 ## Interpersonal Activities